 Big data is everywhere.
-Wait till 2020 and you will have over 50 billion connected devices to the internet thanks to the internet of things.
-All this means one thing—data on a scale that is unprecedented in the history of humankind.
-We all know that 90% of the data that is in existence today was created in the last two years alone.
+Wait till 2021 and you will have over 50 billion Internet-connected devices, thanks to Internet of Things (IoT).
+All this relates to one thing—data is on a scale that is unprecedented in the history of humankind.
+For instance, 90 percent of the data that is in existence today was created in the last two years alone.

-All this means there needs to be a radical new way to handle all that data, process it in hitherto unheard volumes and derive meaningful insights from it to help businesses leap forward in this unforgiving corporate scenario.
-This is where the argument comes into picture.
-Whether the Apache MapReduce has run its course and is being taken over by a nimbler rival technology like the Apache Spark.
+All this means that there needs to be a radical new way to handle all that data, process it in hitherto unheard volumes, and derive meaningful insights from it to help businesses leap forward in this cut-throat corporate scenario.
+This is where the argument comes into the picture: whether Apache MapReduce has run its course and is being taken over by a nimbler rival technology, Apache Spark.

-Some of interesting facts about these two technologies are –
+Some of the interesting facts about these two technologies are as follows:

-- Output from Map task is written to local disk while the output from Reduce is written to HDFS.
+- Output from the Map task is written to a local disk, while the output from the Reduce task is written to HDFS.